samuelSoler99/BiomeMakersChallenge/Readme.md

 The run command will take several minutes (around 5 minutes) to complete the first time it is executed because it has to create the full docker container.

+After execution is done you have torun `bash.sh` and execute:
+* `npm ci`
+* `npm run hot &`

+In a optional way you can try to add these commands to the original dockerfile, it will be valued positively.

 While the container is running you can use these commands (not really needed until you want to use the artisan command